trothr/vmworkshop/ztrust/pgp/README.md

 This makes them easy to find based on email address but also allows them to be sorted by long form key ID.

+Most keys here have a file type extension of `.asc` indicating that they are ASCII-armored.